-Liza joined Neuren in 2022 and has medical oversight of Neuren's development programs, as well as a leading role in clinical and regulatory strategy.
+Liza joined Neuren in 2022 and leads the medical, clinical and regulatory aspects of Neuren's development programs.
 Liza is a board certified physician in General Pediatrics and Neurology with Special Competence in Child Neurology.
 Over the past 20 years, she has held positions of increasing responsibilities in both early and late-stage drug development at Johnson and Johnson, Shire Pharmaceuticals, Lumos Pharma, Aevi Genomic Medicine and Origin Biosciences.
 She has led and contributed to multiple New Drug Applications resulting in global regulatory approvals and has extensive experience in orphan drug development.
 Liza received her B.S. from the University of Michigan and M.D. from Michigan State University.
 She trained in general pediatrics at Yale University and did her residency in Child Neurology at Massachusetts General Hospital.